pktgen/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.8.2   - Fix bug in pktgen_main_receive routine not using the correct port number.
  - 2.8.1   - Add a new docs directory using Sphinx format and update version numbers.
  - 2.8.0   - Update to release 1.8.0 of DPDK.
  - 2.7.7   - Update Lua to 5.2.3 and fixed setting vlan ID on single ports plus added new Lua functions